Dept. Head: Melissa Hamans

 Instrumental Jazz 15-25-35

 In addition to the rehearsal and performance of jazz music, students will focus on listening to jazz, improvisation skills, history and technique.
 This ensemble will consist of traditional jazz ensemble instrumentation (saxophone, trumpet, trombone, drums, piano, guitar and bass), as well as non-traditional instrumentation, including flute, clarinet, and valve trombone.
 This ensemble is open to students who are concurrently enrolled in Instrumental/Guitar 10, 20 or 30, and possibly by audition as the music director sees necessary.

 Never picked up a guitar?
 Know a few chords?
 Been playing for years?

-Music Technology 30 covers foundations, practices, and creative techniques in audio recording and music production.
+Music Technology covers foundations, practices, and creative techniques in audio recording and music production.
 Through the use of various Digital Audio Workstations in the computer lab students will develop their musical potential in a range of areas such as basic sound recording, audio and MIDI editing, sequencing, processing and production, synthesis and sampling, effects and mixing and graphical programming.
-Student projects will cover everything from simple loop based compositions and voice overs all the way to a final project that consists of a fully produced song or composition.
-This is a course for experienced music students who have taken at least a 10 level music course or who have the permission of the instructor to enroll.
+Student projects will cover everything from simple loop based compositions and voice overs all the way to fully produced songs and compositions.
+There is no prerequisite for the 15 level but musical experience is definitely an asset.